Ridiculously Practical Ways to Recycle Books

 Little Free Library has book-sharing boxes that function on a book swap principle.
 There are over 32,000 little libraries across 50 states and other countries.

-3. Donate to Better World Books
+3. Better World Books

 This organization collects and sells donated books to fund literacy initiatives worldwide.